 The Department of Environmental and Occupational Health (EOH) has a mission to educate students on the many ways we can protect workers and the community from chemical, physical and biological hazards that exist in the human environment.
 We offer our students a practical body of knowledge that can be applied in many ways upon graduation.
 We summarize our mission with this phrase: “Building a better world, one student at a time.”

 Our profession is devoted to understanding the relationship between human health and the environment.
 Whether it is air pollution, water pollution, hazardous waste, unsafe food or many other special environments (such as industrial settings), we look for practical actions that protect human health.

-All majors should review their academic program in consultation with an advisor once per semester.
-The undergraduate advisors are Peter Bellin, Gretchen Boria-Perez, Nola Kennedy and Michael Sullivan.
+All majors should review their academic program in consultation with a faculty advisor once per semester.
+The undergraduate faculty advisors are Rania Sabty-Daily, Gretchen Boria-Perez, Nola Kennedy and Michael Sullivan.
 The graduate advisor is Antonio Machado.
 Email the department office at firstname.lastname@example.org for more information on the degree.

 Graduates find work in such occupations as sustainability coordinators, environmental specialists, industrial hygienists, hazardous waste managers, air quality permit managers, safety supervisors, health and safety inspectors, and environmental managers.

 Graduates also are employed as administrators and technical specialists in governmental agencies, private industry and consulting firms.
 Opportunities for teaching, research and advanced professional programs are numerous.

 Many graduates of the Department of Environmental and Occupational Health pursue advanced academic degrees, leading to teaching and research opportunities.